pierreabreup/graphqlapi-with-elixir-and-mongo/README.md

 The data sample is on LRMI format (http://lrmi.dublincore.org/).
 I used this format because is pretty simple to explain the project and because I'm using in production at my job.

+In this Medium article https://medium.com/@pierreabreu/how-to-create-a-graphql-api-with-elixir-and-mongodb-f3a9e0602832 I explain in deep the project, design code and other things.

 # How to use?

 After you clone this project, follow the steps: